Curriculum

 Adult EEG (NDT122 )

 During this course, students will focus on normal and abnormal EEG activity in the adult patient.
 Areas of focus will include pattern recognition, artifact identification, EEG variants and seizure disorders, as well as other neurological disorders and how they correlate with the EEG.
-Diagnosis and treatment options will be included.
+Diagnosis and treatment options will be discussed.
 Prerequisites: NDT111, 112, 113, 119, 121.
 Parallel: 129.
 Open only to neurodiagnostic students.

 Intermediate EEG Concepts (NDT123)